The Cheapest Cities in Europe to Fly to in 2023

 If you can get to Spain for cheap, you can get almost anywhere in Europe for less.
 Lucky for you, cheap flights to Spain aren't hard to come by.

-A sale this widespread to Spain had our heads spinning.
+A sale like this to Spain had our heads spinning.
 Visiting Spain is as cheap as ever right now, and cheap flights from Spain to elsewhere in Europe are easy to come by.
 Let's take a look at that map again.

 Like the other cheap European hotspots, your best chance at a cheap summer fare right now is going to be in late August or early September.
 But if you aim for those weeks on the calendar, it's going to save you hundreds.